robinvenables/villadetara.com/content/posts/our-furniture-catches-up-with-us.md

 On Wednesday, I had a call from Spyros at [NOMAD][1] to say our furniture and house contents would be in Crete on Friday.
 We agreed that they could deliver on the same day.
 However, he sent another message on Thursday to say the furniture was coming by the day boat, arriving at 20:30.
 We agreed that Saturday morning would be OK, early, to try and avoid the extreme heat due to the [Cerberus][2] heatwave.

 The delay gave Deborah and me an extra day to clear some space to receive the delivery.
 The house has a lot of furniture (beds mainly) that was here when we purchased the property that we do not need/want.
 The first step was to get these items out of the house.
-The next will be to dispose of them; The [Citizen's Service Centre (KEP)][3] office in Vryses has a programme to collect and redistribute items like these.
+The next will be to dispose of them; The [Citizen's Service Centre (KEP)][3] office in Vryses has a programme to collect and redistribute items like these to people in need.

 At 08:45, Spyros called to say he was at the gate.
 After a quick "tour" of the house, he and Mark started unloading the van.
 There was no sitting around watching as I was given the delivery inventory and asked to tick off every item.
 They worked hard, aided by copious amounts of water.